Homeopathy for Horses

 dilution results in the familiar 6x, 6c or 30c potencies that

 can be bought over the counter: the 30c contains less than 1

 part per million of the original substance.

-a guide to equine homeopathic treatments and homeopathy remedies
+An online guide to equine homeopathic treatments and homeopathy remedies

 for horses. with advice on dosage for equine homeopathy for horses using